Yuvan Shankar Raja: 2013 to 2019

 In 2013, he contributed music to nine films.

 Tracks from Kedi Billa Killadi Ranga were generally received positively by critics.

-Moondru Per Moondru Kadal, directed by Vasanth.
-Despite the film itself receiving "mixed reviews", Yuvan Shankar Raja's soundtrack was widely acclaimed, frequently cited as "arguably his best album in 2013".
-Director Vasanth praised it as "post-modern music" and highlighted Yuvan Shankar Raja's dedicated seven months of work on the score.
+For Moondru Per Moondru Kadal, directed by Vasanth, Yuvan spent almost seven months working on the film's six-track soundtrack.
+The soundtrack was widely acclaimed and cited as "arguably his best album in 2013".
+Director Vasanth described the album as "post-modern music".

 His collaboration with veteran composer M.S.
 Viswanathan in Thillu Mullu was a unique endeavor.

 Yuvan composed the soundtrack for Suseenthiran's romantic drama Aadhalal Kadhal Seiveer.
 The album garnered mixed to positive reviews, and the music supported the film's "highly positive reviews" and success.

 A profound highlight was his work on Thanga Meenkal, where the emotional depth of the film was significantly amplified by his score, particularly through the song "Aanandha Yaazhai," which garnered "rave reviews" and was "celebrated across Tamil Nadu".
 The music of Arrambam, which topped various music charts and achieved strong CD sales.
 This year also saw him reach his 100th movie milestone with Biryani, a collaboration with director Venkat Prabhu.
 The soundtrack was met with a "positive response".

 In 2014, nine movies, featuring Yuvan's music were released, two of them non-Tamil movies; the Telugu film Govindudu Andarivadele and the Hindi film Raja Natwarlal, which marked Yuvan's Bollywood debut.
 The other releases that year, which included Thirudan Police, Anjaan and Poojai proved to be commercially successful, whereas Vanavarayan Vallavarayan released with positive reviews from critics.
 In Vadacurry, he has done only one song in the album.
 In 2015 Vai Raja Vai, Masss and Yatchan, which were released. whereas the visuals of Idam Porul Eval remain unreleased.

 His next film was Dharmadurai, which marked the second collaboration with lyricist Vairamuthu and director Seenu Ramasamy after Idam Porul Eval. and Chennai 600028 II, Nenjam Marappathillai, Yaakkai and Taramani were the movies scored by him in 2016.

 In 2017, seven films, namely Sathriyan, Kadamban, Anbanavan Asaradhavan Adangadhavan, Gowdru Hotel (his straight Kannada debut), the Telugu film Oxygen, Semma Botha Aagathey and Balloon released.

 2018 saw the release of Irumbu Thirai which notably became his 125th project. and Raja Ranguski, Peranbu, Pyaar Prema Kaadhal, Genius, Sandakozhi 2, Maari 2.
 The song "Rowdy Baby" from Maari 2 garnered a billion views on YouTube.
 Rowdy Baby became the first south Indian song to have garnered 1 billion+ views on YouTube.

 In 2019, Kanne Kalaimaane, Super Deluxe, NGK, Sindhubaadh, Kazhugu 2, Nerkonda Paarvai and Hero released.